Online Standard Deviation Calculator

 Frequently Asked Questions

-What is the difference between population and sample standard deviation?
+What's the difference between sample and population standard deviation?

 Key Terminology

-The average value of the sample dataset.
+The arithmetic average of all the values.

 Quick Knowledge Check